 At the end of 2015, a 15-year-old by the name of Zavien Dobson was murdered while sitting on his porch.
 But his heroic actions to jump in the way of gunfire from a nearby car saved the lives of his friends.
 When the author learned of this, he wondered why we love our friends so deeply.

-There is evidence that friendship is common across almost all societies.
-And most of these cultures even see it in the same light of trust, mutual aid, and affection.
+Friendship is common across almost all societies, and most see it in the same light of trust, mutual aid, and affection.
 We also often see individuals being vulnerable in front of their peers.
-I’ve got a friend that teases me, for example, but I know that he means well.

 Some parts of the world are slightly different in their view of this part of the human blueprint, however.
 People in the US think of these relationships in terms of socializing and exchanging personal information.
 Physical contact like holding hands, on the other hand, is a token of friendship in places like Saudi Arabia.